zeixcom/javascript/README.md

     // good
     var fullName = 'Bob ' + this.lastName;
     ```

-  - Strings longer than 80 characters should be written across multiple lines using string concatenation.
-  - Note: If overused, long strings with concatenation could impact performance. [jsPerf](http://jsperf.com/ya-string-concat) & [Discussion](https://github.com/airbnb/javascript/issues/40)

-    ```javascript
-    // bad
-    var errorMessage = 'This is a super long error that was thrown because of Batman.
-When you stop to think about how Batman had anything to do with this, you would get nowhere fast.';

-    // bad
-    var errorMessage = 'This is a super long error that \
-    was thrown because of Batman. \
-    When you stop to think about \
-    how Batman had anything to do \
-    with this, you would get nowhere \
-    fast.';

-    // good
-    var errorMessage = 'This is a super long error that ' + 'was thrown because of Batman.' +
-      'When you stop to think about ' +
-      'how Batman had anything to do ' +
-      'with this, you would get nowhere ' +
-      'fast.';
-    ```

   - When programatically building up a string, use Array#join instead of string concatenation.
 Mostly for IE: [jsPerf](http://jsperf.com/string-vs-array-concat/2).